 Aim 3.3.
 Develop a new course of systems biology for undergraduates.

-To core mission of this proposal is to understand cellular aging from the systems perspective.
+The core mission of this proposal is to understand cellular aging from the systems perspective.
 PI Qin believes that an introductory course of systems biology will not only better prepare Spelman students to participate in the proposed research, but also provide a venue to synthesize and disseminate the research findings of this project.
 In addition, this course can expose many biology students to the power of mathematical modeling and computational analyses.

 The proposed course will cover basic concepts of dynamics systems, ordinary differential equations, phase diagrams, and bifurcation analysis.
 Classical example of toggle switch, cell cycle model will be discussed.
 Students will learn to use Xppaut and R to study system behaviors.
 Qin also plans to guide students to develop ODE based models for glucose dependent changes of intracellular H2O2 and superoxide, explore the parameter space to study the dynamic behaviors, and compare the simulations to experimental observations (see aim 2.6??).
 Qin plans to develop this course by simplifying the CSHL course materials of Computational Cell Biology (Qin attended in 2011).
 Qin will also learn from the Cellular Biophysics and Modeling course offered at the College of William and Mary.
-Instructor of this course, Dr. Gregory Smith, has generously his entire course materials with Qin.
-Qin plans to first offer this new course in Year 3.
+Instructor of this course, Dr. Gregory Smith, has generously shared his entire course materials with Qin.
+Qin plans to first pilot this new course in Year 3 and 4, and then propose to the college curriculum committee for formal offering in Year 5.

 Aim 3.4.
 Build a sustainable undergraduate program on computing and modeling through faculty workshops, an undergraduate minor, a student club, and outreach.

-The primary goal here is to build a local community of computing and modeling in undergraduate research and teaching, in order to better recruit and retain undergraduates conduct research with strong aspects of computing and modeling and take courses on computing and modeling.
+The primary goal here is to build a local community of computing and modeling in undergraduate research and teaching, in order to better recruit and retain undergraduates to participate in research with strong aspects of computing and modeling and take courses on computing and modeling.
 This aim will also generate broad impact that reaches beyond the effort of PI as a single faculty.

-For faculty workshops, Qin plans to organize tutorial workshops for faculty to adopt R and other computing and modeling tools in research and education in Year 1,3.
+For faculty workshops, Qin plans to organize tutorial workshops for faculty to adopt R and other computing and modeling tools in research and education in Year 1 and 3.
 One software, V-cell, is extremely promising for modeling exercises in classroom and undergraduate research.
 Dr. Raquell Holmes from University of Connecticut Health Center (V-cell developer) has graciously agreed to visit Spelman to organize a workshop on V-cell and modeling (see her letter of support).
 PI Qin organized one workshop on computing and gave two workshops on bioinformatics in the past.

-To establish a long-lasting presence of computing at Spelman, Qin plans to establish an undergraduate minor of bioinformatics and systems biology.
+To establish a long-lasting presence of computing at Spelman, Qin plans to propose an undergraduate minor of bioinformatics and systems biology.
 This idea is enthusiastically supported by both biology and computer science departments.
-CIS115 is a direct result of Qin’s initiative and collaboration between Qin and Dr. Alfred Watkins in the computer science department.
-Tentatively, the required courses of this new minor will include CIS115, the proposed new course on systems biology, BIO386, a bioinformatics course being developed by Dr. Maloney, and core biology requirements.
-We plan to propose this new minor to Spelman curriculum committee in project year 3 (??).
+CIS115 is a direct result of Qin’s initiative and collaboration with Dr. Alfred Watkins in the computer science department.
+Tentatively, the required courses of this new minor will include CIS115, the proposed new course on systems biology, BIO386, a bioinformatics course being developed by Dr. Maloney, biostatistics, and core biology requirements.
+We plan to propose this new minor to Spelman curriculum committee in project year 3.